TheSolaAI/sola-application/INSTALL.md

    - Check your internet connection
    - Verify Solana RPC endpoint is responsive
    - Ensure you have access to required microservices
-   -
-5. **Application Access and Configuration**
-   - Ensure your `.env` file is properly configured in the project root directory
-   - For microservices access:
-      - Option 1 (Recommended): Use our hosted services
-         - Requires a whitelisted wallet with our default Privy App ID
-         - Must use `VITE_PRIVY_APP_ID=cm5m351oa03ij5a8yrrj64qcv`
-         - Server performs authentication and validation checks
-      - Option 2 (Self-hosted): Run your own infrastructure
-         - Deploy microservices locally or on your infrastructure
-         - Use your own Privy App ID
-         - Implement custom service logic as needed
-   - Note: The application will have limited functionality without proper microservice access

 ## Support